ChapelR/custom-macros-for-sugarcube-2/docs/bars-macros.md

 **Syntax**: `<bar>.settings([options])`

-Sets or returns the bar's settings.
+Sets or returns the bar's settings

+> [!TIP]
+> This method can be used to change a bar's colors, animations, or other properties after it's been created.

 **Arguments**: